kendoodoo/tuberepair-python/README.md

 - Works from 1.0.0 to 1.2.1 (Classic YouTube soon!)
 - ⚠️ This project is usable now, but still in beta.
 You can help in [bag's discord](https://discord.bag-xml.com) ⚠️

-The code is live right now, thanks to nugg3t! https://tuberepair.nugg3t.xyz/
+Thanks to nugg3t for the hosting: https://tuberepair.nugg3t.xyz/

 # Features
 - Cache API responses